-After a screening of McFarland, USA we met up with the real cross-country team whom inspired the movie.
-It was an amazing introduction and immediately one could sense the unit of family.
+After a screening of McFarland, USA, we met with the real cross-country team who inspired the movie.
+It was an excellent introduction, and immediately, one could sense a family unit.

 Damacia Diaz, one of the Diaz brothers in the movie, shares that the movie is something he is “very proud of the way the movie turned out.
 Yes, it does a great job of portraying our life.”

-One of my favorite characters in the movie is the Diaz brothers’ mom, Maria.
+One of my favorite characters is the Diaz brothers’ mom, Maria.
 She is a strict mother who loves her sons fiercely.
-David Diaz, shares, when asked if his mother really is as strict as the film portrays, “Not at all.
+David Diaz shares, when asked if his mother is as stringent as the film portrays, “Not at all.
 She’s much worse.
 I’m proud of the way Hollywood portrayed us in the film.
-But we lived in a very strict environment.”
+But we lived in a rigorous environment.”

-Coach Jim White chims in, “Even mom said, I love the film but they didn’t make me strict enough.”
+Coach Jim White chimes in, “Even mom said, I love the film, but they didn’t make me strict enough.”

 Damacio adds, “We have kids who run and compete.
-I can’t keep up with them, Danny and I run 3 to 5 miles a day just to stay in shape.”
+I can’t keep up with them; Danny and I run 3 to 5 miles a day to stay in shape.”

-There is a scene in the movie where Coach Jim White insists the team run up and down hills of almonds, we wanted to know if the hills were real and something they really use in training.
+In the movie, there is a scene where Coach Jim White insists the team run up and down hills of almonds; we wanted to know if the mountains were actual and something they use in training.

 Damacio: Oh, they’re much worse.